rayan123-4/My-WebOS-Stardance/README.md

 git clone https://github.com/rayan123-4/My-WebOS-Stardance
 ```
 ## AI note:
 - I used **AI** a bit when I got very stuck on an error and couldn't fix it.
-Also I asked it for help on things that I didn't know how to do (eg: putting sound on a button), though still I did most of the hard work.
+I also used it to learn how to make new things(eg: putting sound on a button or setting up an API for the first time), though still I did most of the hard work.
+I also used it for some light debugging, if I was completely stuck and wasn't going anywhere.

 - Most of the help I got was from the **official guide**, **W3Schools tutorials**, and my **prior knowledge**.

 ## Updates after 1st Ship: